billysbilling/ember-animated-outlet/README.md

 - The animations use CSS transitions.
 There is no fallback for older browsers (yet).
 - Pressing the browser's back button will not perform any animation, unless you tap into the Ember code that handles the `popstate`/`hashchange` event.
+- Animations are not executed when transitioning to the same route with a different model.
+This is due to the way Ember reuses the same DOM element, and will likely not be fixed until animation support lands in Ember core in 1.1.

 ## Building and testing